 Government Code Section 65583(a)(C) requires an analysis of housing needs for large families, those with 5 or more members.
 Large family households comprised 6.9%, or 1,006, of the total households in Amador County according to the 2015-2019 ACS (see Table II-17 below).
 As shown in Table II-17, approximately 72.0% of large households in the areas owned their own homes.
 Additionally, 5-person households make up nearly 55.7% of the large family households in Amador County with households with 6 or more persons accounting for the remaining 44.3% of large households.
-In Amador City, 5-person households with 6 or more persons accounting for 100.0% of large households with no households with 5 persons.
+In Amador City, 5person households make up nearly 100.0% of the large family households with no households with 6 or more persons.
+In the City of lone, households with 6 or more persons accounting for 100.0% of large households with no households with 5 persons.
 In the City of Jackson, 5-person households make up nearly 87.1% of the large family households with households with 6 or more persons accounting for the remaining 12.9% of large households.
 In the City of Plymouth, 5-person households make up nearly 82.7% of the large family households with households with 6 or more persons accounting for the remaining 17.3% of large households.
-In the City of Sutter Creek, 5-person households make up nearly 40.6% of the large family households with households with households with 6 or more persons accounting for the remaining 59.4% of large households.
+In the City of Sutter Creek, 5-person households make up nearly 40.6% of the large family households with households with 6 or more persons accounting for the remaining 59.4% of large households.
 For the unincorporated areas of Amador County, 5-person households make up nearly 51.5% of the large family households with households with 6 or more persons accounting for the remaining 48.5% of large households.